The Domestic Abuse Act

-To speak to a SIDAS worker, phone the local support helpline (0800 694 9999) and select the option for Somerset.
+To speak to a confidential by phone on the local support helpline (0800 694 9999) and select the option for Somerset.
 If no one can answer your call, leave a number and a safe time to call and they will get back to you.

-For more information and to find out what services are available, please visit the Somerset Survivors website.
+For more information and to find out what services are available, please visit the Somerset Domestic Abuse website.

-The Somerset Survivors website provides information, help and support for anyone affected by domestic abuse in Somerset, including a directory of local and national services.
+The Somerset Domestic Abuse website provides information, help and support for anyone affected by domestic abuse in Somerset, including a directory of local and national services.

 National Centre for Domestic Violence (NCDV)